Pickled Peppers. The Common Denominator

 Put two slices of bread in a toaster oven, one atop the other so they are pressed together like an empty sandwich.
 This results in the outer sides of each slice getting toasted, while the in-facing sides remain untoasted and soft.
 When it’s time to make your sandwich, reverse the orientation so the toasted sides face in, so you can lather them with mayo and other condiments like you do.
 The toasted sides won’t get sogged by the condiments, while the side of the bread slices that meet your mouth is as soft as the day it was sliced.
 Props to Steve Elliot of Lifeline Farm in Victor, Montana, for teaching me this life-changing trick.

 Speaking of life-changing, today’s recipe is for the jar of pickled carrots and peppers that added so much pizazz to Chloe’s chicken sandwich.
-Whether it’s sushi, sandwich, steak, salad, soup, taco, scrambled eggs, take-out…the contents of this jar are as versatile as hot sauce, but crunchier.
+Whether it’s on sushi, sandwich, steak, salad, soup, taco, scrambled eggs, take-out…the contents of this jar are as versatile as hot sauce, but crunchier.
 Alas, teaching you how to pickle is more responsibility than my lawyers will allow me to take on.
 However, on the off-chance that you already know the basics of pickling, or can read the instructions on a box of mason jar lids, I want to present you with the recipe.
 Follow it if you can.

 Pickled Peppers and Carrots